benlansdell/conservativerdd/README.md

-# conservativerdd
+# Conservative linear bandits

+Bandits that only explore when given sufficient evidence it won't be worse then a baseline.

+Implements:

+* LinUCB
-Implements LinUCB, a threshold bandit algorithm and a greedy bandit algorithm
+* a greedy linear algorithm
+* some threshold bandit algorithms
+* CLUCB